evidentlyai/evidently/docs/book/get-started/tutorial.md

 ## 3. Prepare the data

 In this example, you will work with `pandas.DataFrames`.
 For simplicity, we take a toy dataset.
-In the real use case, you can swap it for the real logs with input data, model predictions and true lables, if available.
+In the real use case, you can swap it for the real model application logs.
+They can include the input data, model predictions and true lables, if available.

 Create a `Pandas DataFrame` with the dataset to analyze: